| |

 attached to the top of car and a smaller

-forward facing board, preferably
+forward facing board,

 towards driver's side